 GBS can be diagnosed in a pregnant woman at an obstetric office visit.
 Testing for GBS should be done about one month before the baby is due.
 The doctor swabs the vagina and rectum and sends this sample to a laboratory to test for GBS.
 Test results are available in 24-48 hours.
 Treatment usually does not begin until labor starts.

 Your baby's bodily fluids may be tested.
 This can be done with:

-If the doctor suspects strep B infection, a newborn might be kept in the hospital a couple of extra days for monitoring.
+If the doctor suspects strep B infection, a newborn might be kept in the hospital a couple of extra days for monitoring, which will include blood and urine tests.
 A baby diagnosed with GBS will be treated with IV antibiotics for 10 days.
 If GBS is suspected, antibiotics may be started before a diagnosis is made.
 Seek medical care right away if your baby has any of the symptoms of GBS infection.

 Methods to prevent GBS may include:

 The American Congress of Obstetricians and Gynecologists